Showing posts with label Literature. Show all posts

 And now, as we watch the USA and Iran exchange blows — each convinced of its own righteousness, each locked into its own narrative of grievance and destiny — I find myself thinking of Pound’s broadcasts again.
 Not because the situations are comparable, but because the same unease runs beneath them: the sense that nations, like individuals, can lose their bearings, and that once lost, the search for coherence can take them down unpredictable paths.

-Pound’s legacy, then, is not a moral lesson neatly packaged for our reassurance.
+So Pound's legacy is not a moral lesson neatly packaged to reassure us.
 It is a reminder of how easily the longing for order can become entangled with the politics of control, and how difficult it is — in any age — to distinguish between the two.
 His Confucianism survives not as a prescription but as a provocation: a way of asking what holds a civilisation together, and what happens when the threads begin to loosen.

 You see this most clearly in the poems themselves.
 In Canto XIII, Confucius speaks directly, offering fragments of counsel on governance, conduct, and virtue.
 The China Cantos present history as a series of moral exempla — rulers rising or falling according to their adherence to ritual and justice.
 Even Cathay, though not explicitly Confucian, hints at Pound’s admiration for a civilisation he perceived as ceremonious, restrained, and ethically grounded.
 Taken together, these works reveal his belief that poetry might do more than describe the world: it might shape it.
 Through Confucius, he imagined verse as a tool of memory, discipline, and order — a cultural instrument capable of restoring coherence to a fractured age.